rabutler/rabutler.github.io/_drafts/animated-SVG-R.md

 The XML package can be leveraged to edit SVG files, including adding animations to the SVG.
 By identifying the `<path>` element you want to animate, naming it, and passing it to some JavaScript code, the path can be animated.
 While the demonstration here is a simplistic animation, the methodolgy will scale to more complex animations.

 Instead of having the final map start by a button click, or on the page loading, it is preferable to have it run once the user has scrolled to the figure location.
-One of the scrolling animation JavaScript libraries, e.g., [ScrollMagic][13], is likely required to do this, and will be completed in the future.
+One of the scrolling animation JavaScript libraries, e.g., [ScrollMagic][13], is likely required to do this, and will be completed in the future since I am unfamiliear with them at this point.

+Finally, there are two existing R packages that could likely handle this annimation.
+First, there is the [SVGAnnotation][18] R package, but it was last updated in 2012.
+Also, there is the [gridSVG][17] package that has an animate function, however, it uses SMIL animation on SVGs and according to [this post][16] SMIL is depreciated in Chrome.
+As such, we forged ahead using the XML package to handle the majority of the modifications to the SVG.

 ### Find the Code